 Good luck on your search!

 Meet with appropriate department internship coordinator (see below) to determine the eligibility of the internship you have secured.
-Please see The Internship Search in order to investigate effective strategies for securing a successful internship.
 Remember, once you have been approved for an internship you will need to submit all internship documents to the appropriate department contact.